-Welcome to year eight of the Brooklyn Backstretch Kentucky Derby charity league!
+Welcome to year nine of the Brooklyn Backstretch Kentucky Derby charity league!

-Over the seven years we’ve done this, we’ve raised more than $7,000 for racing charities; past recipients include Grayson-Jockey Club Research Foundation, Days’ End Horse Rescue, Our Mims, Old Friends at Cabin Creek, and ReRun.
+Over the eight years we’ve done this, we’ve raised nearly $10,000 for racing charities; past recipients include Grayson-Jockey Club Research Foundation, Days’ End Horse Rescue, Our Mims, Old Friends at Cabin Creek, and ReRun.

 Back when we started, I pledged $75 to the charity of the winner’s choice.
-Quickly, pledges and donations from participants followed, in impressive, generous amounts.
-As always, there’s no entry fee to play, but donations are very welcome, in any amount.
+Quickly, pledges and donations from participants, unsolicited, followed, in impressive, generous amounts.
+As always, a donation is not required to play, but are welcome, in any amount.

 Every dollar donated goes straight to the charities, and information on pledging can be found below.